 Researchers have developed a first-of-its-kind terahertz laser that is compact, operates at room temperature, and can produce 120 individual frequencies spanning the 0.25 – 1.3 THz, far more range than previous terahertz sources.

-The laser is helpful in a range of applications, such as skin and breast cancer imaging, drug detection, airport security, and ultrahigh-capacity optical wireless links.
+The laser is helpful in various applications, such as skin and breast cancer imaging, drug detection, airport security, and ultrahigh-capacity optical wireless links.

 The terahertz frequency range sits in the middle of the electromagnetic spectrum between microwaves and infrared light.
-It has remained difficult for applications because most terahertz sources are either very bulky, inefficient, or rely on low-temperature devices to produce these elusive frequencies with limited tuning.
+It has remained difficult for applications because most terahertz sources are either very bulky and inefficient or rely on low-temperature devices to produce these elusive frequencies with limited tuning.

 The new research more than triples the tuning range of the existing prototype.
-Among other advances, the new terahertz laser replaces nitrous oxide with methyl fluoride, a molecule that reacts strongly with optical fields.
-Due to its compactness, efficiency, wide tuning range, and room temperature operation, this laser has the potential to become a key technology to bridge the terahertz gap for applications in imaging, security, or communications.
+Among other advances, the new terahertz laser replaces nitrous oxide with methyl fluoride, which reacts strongly with optical fields.
+Due to its compactness, efficiency, wide tuning range, and room temperature operation, this laser can become a key technology to bridge the terahertz gap for imaging, security, or communications applications.